yizhak-lab-ccg/CD38_Project/README.md

 # scRNAseq Analysis of ICI-Treated Patients

-This page contains analysis scripts for scRNAseq datasets of melanoma and NSCLC patients treated with immune checkpoint inhibitors (ICI).
+This page contains analysis scripts for scRNAseq datasets of melanoma and NSCLC patients treated with immune checkpoint inhibitors (ICIs).

 ## Notebooks Overview